 The scratch resistance can be established e.g. in the Taber abrasion test, where the amount of haze is established after a number of abrasive cycles.
-The scratch resistance can also be determined quantitatively by measuring the weight loss after a number of sanding cycles.
-The pen test determines the indentation caused by a sharp pencil applied with a defined force.
+Scratch resistance can also be measured by measuring the weight loss after a number of sanding cycles.
+The pen test determines the indentation caused by a sharp pencil scratched on the surface with a defined force.

 Test Method: ISO 1518

-One of the most important properties of a thin film coating is the adhesion (interfacial forces between two surfaces) between the coating and the substrate.
-The most common method of accurate measurement of thin film coating adhesion is the scratch tester.
+One of the most important properties of a thin film coating is the adhesion between the coating and the substrate.
+Scratch Tester is the most common method of accurate measurement of thin-film coating adhesion.

-This test helps in determining the ability of a paint or coating to resist deterioration of its physical and optical properties caused by exposure to light, heat, and water can be very significant for many applications.
-This practice is intended to induce property changes associated with end use conditions, including the effects of sunlight, moisture, and heat.
-The exposure used in this practice is not intended to simulate the deterioration caused by localized weather phenomena such as atmospheric pollution, biological attack, and salt water exposure.
+This test helps in determining the ability of a paint or coating to resist deterioration of its physical and optical properties caused by exposure to light, heat, water and can be very important for many applications.
+This practice may induce property changes associated with end-use conditions, including the effects of sunlight, moisture, and heat.
+The exposure used in this practice is not intended to simulate the deterioration caused by localized weather phenomena such as atmospheric pollution, biological attack, and saltwater exposure.